-- Is a lawyer subject to discipline for employment decisions made by religious or other charitable nonprofits if she sits on its board and ratifies its decisions or employment policies?7 - Attorneys could also be subject to discipline for their membership in religious organizations that hold traditional religious beliefs and values if those beliefs or values are deemed by some to be discriminatory.8
+- Is a lawyer subject to discipline for employment decisions made by religious or other charitable nonprofits if she sits on its board and ratifies its decisions or employment policies?7 - Are attorneys subject to discipline for their membership in religious organizations that hold traditional religious beliefs and values if those beliefs or values are deemed by some to be discriminatory?8

-5. Proposed Rule 8.4(7)'s threat to free speech is compounded by its use of a negligence standard rather than a knowledge requirement.
+5. ABA Model Rule 8.4(g)'s threat to free speech is compounded by its use of a negligence standard rather than a knowledge requirement.